 The pet microchip technology continues to evolve and our doctors stay on top of the latest available.
-Microchip implants are designed to last the extent of your pet’s life and are also composed of biocompatible elements that can coexist with your pet’s body tissues without causing harm.
+Microchip implants are designed to last the extent of your pet’s life and are also composed of bio compatible elements that can coexist with your pet’s body tissues without causing harm.
 Microchips can be placed in a variety of pets.
-At our clinic in Bixby Knolls, we charge $52.00 for cats and dogs.
+At our clinic in Bixby Knolls, we are able to microchip your cat or dog.
 After the microchip is placed by one of our vets, you will get registration information on how to keep your records current with the third party monitoring company.
 You never need to worry about someone stealing your information from the microchip or reprogramming it – only a veterinarian, animal shelter, or animal control can scan the microchip.

 Benefits of Microchipping Your Pet:

 • It can help return a lost animal to their proper owner.

 • Microchips help animal shelters avoid the unnecessary expense of boarding an animal that belongs to a loving home.